LearnOnDemandSystems/docs/tms/targets/user-login.md

-# Targeted Login Help for Students
+# Login Help for Students

 The following articles will help you, as a student, access your labs for class: